BasicPrimitives/javascript/samples/AdviserAndAssistantItemTypes.md

 ## Adviser child nodes placement above parent's node children

-If adviser node has its own children then control adds extra levels, so advisers children are placed one level above of the regular children.
-This behavior can be altered with `placeAdvisersAboveChildren` property.
-So parent's node and advisers node children would be rendered side by side at the same level.
+If the adviser node has its children, then control adds extra levels, so it places advisers children at rows above the parent's children.
+You can alter this layout schema with the `placeAdvisersAboveChildren` option.
+If you set it to false, control would place advisers and the parent's children at the same row of the diagram.

 [JavaScript](javascript.controls/CasePlaceAdvisersAboveChildren.html)

 ![Screenshot](javascript.controls/__image_snapshots__/CasePlaceAdvisersAboveChildren-snap.png)

 ## Assistant child nodes placement above parent's node children

-If assistant node has its own children then control adds extra levels, so assistant's children are placed one level above of the regular children.
-This behavior can be altered with `placeAssistantsAboveChildren` property.
-So parent's node and assistants node children would be rendered side by side at the same level.
+If the assistant node has its children, then control pushes the parent's children down, placing assistant children at rows above the parent's children.
+You can alter this layout schema with the `placeAssistantsAboveChildren` option.
+If you set it to false, then the parent's and assistant's node children would be rendered side by side at the same level.

 [JavaScript](javascript.controls/CasePlaceAssistantsAboveChildren.html)